Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/vvv-config.yml.md

 ### github_token

-Composer can use a GitHub token to speed up the download and avoid issues on downloading packages.
+Tells composer can use a GitHub token to speed up download and avoid rate limiting issues when downloading packages.

 ## Utilities

-These are repositories and packages VVV pulls in to provide services, such as MySQL, PHPMyAdmin, or Memcached.
+These are repositories and packages VVV pulls in to provide additional services, such as PHPMyAdmin, TLS certificate authorities or MemcachedAdmin.

 [Additional versions of PHP](adding-a-new-site/changing-php-version.md) may also be added here.